 Before you make a decision to forego drug detox, it is worth taking a moment to understand what detoxification symptoms are and how they work.
 Doing this may help you make a more informed decision about the next step in your recovery process.
 Read More

-These prescription medications all carry the risk of opioid addiction and dependence, especially when misused 1.The opioid class of substances also includes heroin, which is an illicit drug synthesized from morphine 1.
+These prescription medications all carry the risk of opioid dependency, especially when misused 1.The opioid class of substances also includes heroin, which is an illicit drug synthesized from morphine 1.
 The Drug Enforcement Administration (DEA) considers all opioids to be controlled substances.
 Heroin is Schedule I with no recognized medical purpose and many of the opioid painkillers are Schedule II, meaning they have medicinal uses but carry a high risk of abuse 10.

 All opioids can have a lasting negative impact when abused, but these substances also result in very distressing effects when the user quits.
 Opioid withdrawal symptoms can be erratic, yet quite severe as they impact numerous aspects of a person’s physical and mental health.

 Though each person’s experience during opioid withdrawal will be quite different, many opioid detox symptoms are similar across substances and include 5,6,7: